Liljegren Records

 Liljegren Records / CMSweden is a Swedish heavy metal music record label founded by Christian Liljegren (formerly of Narnia) in 1997.
 The label was originally titled C.L.
 Music and Distribution but was changed later.
 Notable current and former groups on the labels roster include Divinefire, Majestic Vanguard, Veni Domine, Crimson Moonlight, ReinXeed, Sanctifica and Pantokrator.

+Christian Liljegren is the founder of Liljegren Records.
+He has also served as the lead vocalist for notable bands such as Narnia and Divinefire.
+In addition, he has played a key role in founding other record labels like Melodic Passion and Rivel Records.

+Liljegren Records is an independent music venture led by its founder, Christian Liljegren.
+The label’s distribution and marketing have been carried out in collaboration with various companies both in Sweden and internationally.
+Alongside its sub-labels such as Rivel Records and CM Records, Liljegren Records has supported a wide range of artists across different genres and eras.

+The label's main distribution and ownership are managed by DooLittle Group.
+Under this umbrella, it continues to operate alongside other affiliated sub-labels.